godwars2/godwars2.github.io/guides/lockpicks.md

 your right hand, the following combination of moves can help you open the lock.
 They are formatted as aliases to be used with the mud's built-in alias system.

+Warning: These moves will work in general, but certain internal combinations can cause these to fail (and some locks are trapped as well).
+Use caution with these, and try other moves if these are stuck.

 ```
 c = chest
 r = raise